cartalyst/converter/readme.md

 A framework agnostic measurement conversion and formatting package featuring multiple types of measurements and currency conversion.

+The package follows the FIG standard PSR-4 to ensure a high level of interoperability between shared PHP code and is fully unit-tested with 100% code coverage.

 Part of the Cartalyst Arsenal & licensed [OSI BSD 3](license.txt).
 Code well, rock on.

 ## Package Story